Fight Traffic Ticket in OklahomaPage OverviewSUMMARY: How to Fight an Oklahoma Traffic Ticket

 In Oklahoma, you have several plea options:

 - Not guilty.

-In Oklahoma you have three plea options: guilty, no contest, and not guilty.
-Regardless of plea, it must be entered before or on the arraignment date posted on the citation.
-If you've lost your ticket, learn what steps to take in our Lost Traffic Ticket page.
+Regardless of plea, it must be entered before or on the arraignment date posted on the OK traffic ticket.
+If you've lost your ticket, learn what steps to take by reading our Lost Traffic Ticket page.

 (Plead Guilty or No Contest)

 - Option to plea bargain penalties.